France Bleu Breizh Izel: Criticism

 The station has faced criticism from some Breton nationalists, for an apparent disregard for Breton culture.
 For example, Bro Nevez in 2004 writes: "The France Bleu Breizh Izel station has been directed by its centralized leadership in Paris [Radio France] to cut down on Breton language and Breton music programming".

 They have also been criticized by the nationalists for their lack of alertness regarding the events of Bretagne: "The France Bleu Armorique and France Bleu Breizh Izel radios do not allow an actor to be alerted and simultaneously of any event affecting the peninsula."

 Programming

 In French language

-From 6 a.m. to 7 p.m., programs in French are produced by the France Bleu Breizh Izel teams in Quimper (except 13/16).
-The rest of the programs in French come from the national program of France Bleu.
+From 6 a.m. to 7 p.m., programs in French are produced by the ici Breizh Izel teams in Quimper (except 13/16).
+The rest of the programs in French come from the national program of ici.

 In the Breton language

-Each week, France Bleu Breizh Izel broadcasts around twenty hours of programs in the Breton language:
+Each week, ici Breizh Izel broadcasts around twenty hours of programs in the Breton language:

 Daily: three 5-minute news bulletins 5 in the morning and one 7-minute newspaper at 7 p.m.